bluesky-social/atproto/packages/lexicon/DESIGN.md

 ### Field pathing

-All fields in ADX records are addressed using [JSON Pointers](https://datatracker.ietf.org/doc/html/rfc6901) in the fragment section of the URL.
+All fields in ATP records are addressed using [JSON Pointers](https://datatracker.ietf.org/doc/html/rfc6901) in the fragment section of the URL.

 ```javascript
 const obj = {